franknmungai/react-hackathon/docs/00-introduction.md

 In this tutorial, we will be creating a chess game that allows players to create and share games and play online.

 This tutorial is perfect for beginner learners with a good understanding of fundamental concepts in JavaScript such as variables, functions, conditionals, objects, arrays and arrays methods, and ES6+ features.
-Basic HTML and CSS knowledge is also needed to follow along No knowledge on React and Node.js will be required.
-Theses will be explained along the way.
+Basic HTML and CSS knowledge is also needed to follow along.

+No knowledge on React and Node.js will be required.
+These will be explained along the way.

 ## Techonologies